 Financial Aid Checklist

 Complete and electronically submit the Free Application for Federal Student Aid (FAFSA).
 The FAFSA can be completed on line at www.fafsa.ed.gov.
+You and or your parents will need financial /federal tax information from 2013.
 Our priority deadline is March 1st.

 Read your Student Aid Report (SAR) carefully.
 By providing a valid e-mail address on your FAFSA, shortly after completing the application you will receive an e-mail message containing your Student Aid Report (SAR) from the U.S. Department of Education.
 Please read this information carefully as there may be additional steps that you need to complete in order for your FAFSA and financial aid file to be fully processed.
 Always check your financial aid status on your BannerWeb account where you can track your processing status from verification to accepting your financial aid award.

 Complete Verification.
 If you are selected for verification: Download the appropriate verification worksheet.
 Fax the completed worksheet to the Office of Student Financial Aid at 615-329-8774.

 Read all application materials and financial aid notifications sent to the e-mail address provided on the FAFSA.
 Fisk University offers and interest free payment plan option through Tuition Management Systems (TMS).
 You may also sign up for the payment plan when you arrive at Fisk in the Student Accounts Office.
 You must be prepared to pay the enrollment deposit as well as the first payment in order to enroll in this service.
 Please call the Student Accounts Office for any questions regarding TMS at 615-329-8548.

 Important Federal Updates